 Anyhow, fast forward to now and I started using Ebsco to do research through the public library (out of grad school so I don’t get my own key code anymore).
 I discovered that there have been several advancements in the knowledge of connective tissue adaptation since my time as an exercise science major.
-For instance, in 2007 a study was published (though with no control group) observing the effects of leg extension training on subjects doing heavy weight with one leg and light weight with the other.
-There were several interesting observations, but what was most pleasant to discover was that the patellar tendon actually experienced hypertrophy as well as increased stiffness (a good thing for joint health) in the leg trained with heavier weight:
+For instance, in 2007 a study was published (though with no control group) observing the effects of leg extension training on subjects doing heavyweight with one leg and light-weight with the other.
+There were several interesting observations, but what was most pleasing to discover was that the patellar tendon actually experienced hypertrophy as well as increased stiffness (a good thing for joint health) in the leg trained with heavier weight:

 In the abstract of a literature review from 2006, I found that